-Tax on the profit or loss for the year comprises current and deferred tax.
-Tax is recognised in the income statement except to the extent that it relates to items recognised directly within equity, in which case it is recognised within the statement of other comprehensive income.
+Tax on the profit or loss for the year comprises current and deferred tax, and is recognised in the income statement.

 Current taxation

 Current tax is the expected tax payable or receivable on the taxable income or loss for the year, using tax rates enacted or substantively enacted at the balance sheet date, and any adjustments to tax payable in respect of previous years.